umarhassan-mitodl/7.343-spring-2014/content/pages/lecture-summaries.md

 Lab visit — role of activity-regulated genes in experience-dependent plasticity
 {{< tdclose >}}
 {{< tdopen >}}
-{{< anchor "6" >}}{{< /anchor >}}We will visit the laboratory of [Professor Elly Nedivi](http://picower.mit.edu/elly-nedivi) in the [MIT Picower Institute for Learning and Memory](http://picower.mit.edu/ ).
+{{< anchor "6" >}}{{< /anchor >}}We will visit the laboratory of {{% resource_link "0add25c2-33b0-48cc-9fb6-3f57f80d847e" "Professor Elly Nedivi" %}} in the [MIT Picower Institute for Learning and Memory](http://picower.mit.edu/ ).
 We will have a tour of the lab and discuss one of the lab's projects investigating the role of an activity-regulated gene called _cpg15_ in experience-dependent synaptic plasticity.
 {{< tdclose >}}

 {{< trclose >}}